Yaakov Yisrael Kanievsky: Early years

-Kanievsky was born in Hornostaypil, Ukraine to Rabbi Chaim Peretz Kanievsky, a Chernobyl Chassid and the local shochet (kosher slaughterer), and his second wife Bracha.
-(Note: Chaim Peretz was 60 when his first wife died, and was advised to marry a young second wife, with a blessing for more children) It was the family's subsequent move to the town of Hornostaypil, from which his appellation, "the Steipler", was later derived.
+Kanievsky was born in Hornostaypil, Ukraine to Chaim Peretz Kanievsky, a rabbi, and his wife Bracha.

-Kanievsky studied in the Novardok Yeshiva in Navahrudak, under rosh yeshiva (dean), Yosef Yoizel Horowitz.
+Kanievsky studied in the Novardok Yeshiva.

 Later years

-After serving in the military for some time, Kanievsky managed to get discharged.
+After serving in the Red Army for some time, during which he was bullied for his strict adherence to mitzvot, Kanievsky managed to get discharged.
 He decided to move to Białystok in Poland, in order to continue learning Torah unhindered from Communist interference.
-There, he studied under Avraham Yoffen.
+There, he studied under Avraham Yoffen and published Sha'arei Tevunah (Gates of Understanding), his first major work.

 Kanievsky married Pesha Miriam Karelitz, the sister of Avrohom Yeshaya Karelitz (known as the Chazon Ish).

-Kanievsky was then appointed rosh yeshiva of the Novarodok yeshiva in Pinsk.
+Kanievsky was then appointed Rosh Yeshiva (dean) of the Novarodok yeshiva in Pinsk.

 The Land of Israel

-In 1934, at the urging of his brother-in-law, the Chazon Ish, he left Poland and moved to Israel, settling in Bnei Brak, and was appointed Rosh Yeshiva (dean) of Yeshivas Beis Yosef - Novardok in Bnei Brak.
+In 1934, at the urging of his brother-in-law, the Chazon Ish, he left Poland and moved to Israel, settling in Bnei Brak, and was appointed Rosh Yeshiva of Yeshivas Beis Yosef - Novardok in Bnei Brak.

 He died on Friday night, 23 Av, 5745 (1985), and over 150,000 mourners attended his funeral.
 His son Chaim Kanievsky was also a rabbi.

+He was considered to be gadol ha-dor, "the greatest authority of the generation", by many followers of Haredi Judaism.